morristech/instabug-wear-sample/README.md

 ## Usage
 Now all you need to do is:

-### In your mobile app module:
+### In your mobile app module

-In the Application class add this line to the onCreate method.
+In the Application class add this line to the onCreate method
 ```java
  new Instabug.Builder(this, "APP_TOKEN").build();
 ```
 You can find your app token by selecting the SDK tab from your [Instabug dashboard](https://dashboard.instabug.com/app/sdk/).
+If you don't already have an Instabug account, you can sign up for free [here](https://dashboard.instabug.com/signup?utm_source=InstabugWear&utm_medium=readme).

-### In your wear app module:
+### In your wear app module

-In the Application class add this line to the onCreate method.
+In the Application class add this line to the onCreate method
 ```java
         InstabugWear.getInstance().init(this);
 ```

-and that's it
+and that's it!

-Just shake your smart watch to report bugs, send feedback or start chatting
+Just shake your smartwatch to report bugs, send feedback, or start chatting with the dev team.

-### Customization
+### Customizations

-This is our [Android-docs](https://docs.instabug.com/docs/android-user-experience) (note: you can skip the integration steps)
+If you want to customize the UI and other features, see our [Android-docs](https://docs.instabug.com/docs/android-user-experience) (note: you can skip the integration steps).

 ## Contact Us

 If you have any questions or feedback don't hesitate to get in touch.
 You can reach us at any time through [support@instabug.com](mailto:support@instabug.com).